Energy Performance Certificate (EPC) For Landlords

 - The environmental impact rating (this is based on how much carbon dioxide is released into the environment because of the home)

 The rating is based on factors like age, property layout, construction, heating, lighting, and insulation.
-The ratings are standard so a tenant can compare the energy efficiency of one rental property with another.
+The ratings are standard so a tenant can compare the energy efficiency of one rental property with another, which may influence their decision when picking a property to rent.

 What is the average energy rating of a house?